selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 We don't control most things, not even our own emotions.
 All we can decide is our words and actions.

-Life is a sum of our feelings, thoughts, words, decisions, and actions.
+Life is a sum of moments.
+A sum of our feelings and thoughts, our words, decisions, and actions.

 To choose the right thing to do, we need guidance and principles to live by.
 Leading to a deliberate life of consequence.

 The way is to start small, paying attention to what we say and do, what we think and feel, and how we spend our time.

-So a good life starts with being mindful and paying attention.

 ## Foundations: mindful, grateful, balanced

 **Mindful**, be aware, be open, view yourself from outside.
-Leads to kindness and empathy.
+A good life starts with being mindful and paying attention.
+Being mindful naturally leads to kindness and empathy.

 **Grateful**, Appreciate all you have and you had, your body and mind, the people you loved.
 Appreciate the moment.
 Being grateful is a source of satisfaction, available anytime.